 That being said a traditional Maria Theresa crystal arm chandelier is multi-faceted and is ideal for a rectangular table as well.
 However that style is perfect for a round or oval table too.
 As I said in my opening, the options are endless.

 Our blog the Ultimate Crystal Chandelier guide gives a good overview on the types and styles of our chandeliers.
-That will certainly help in the decision making process.
+That will certainly help in the decision making process when selecting crystal chandeliers.

 It would be unfortunate to spend money on stunning crystal chandeliers for dining room lighting design and have them get lost in the shuffle.
 To learn more about proper sizing refer to our blog for tips on How to Size a Chandelier.